36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 32. Go to the Bernice Pauahi Bishop Museum

-More than 24 million historical, cultural, and natural relics about Hawaii and the Pacific are housed at this location.
+More than 24 million historical, cultural, and natural relics about Hawaii and the Pacific are housed here.

 The Bernice Pauahi Bishop Museum - Phillip B. Espinasse - Shutterstock.com